boatd/boatd-development-environment/README.md

 Docker container running an easy to use development environment for boatd, using sails.

-To get a copy, run
+To get the latest copy, run

     $ docker pull kragniz/boatd-development-environment